 -

-Wash the two oranges, then place them in a small saucepan and cover with water.
-Bring to the boil and simmer for 1 hour.
+Wash the oranges, then place them in a small saucepan and cover with water.
+Bring to a boil, reduce the heat, and simmer for 1 hour.
 Remove from the water and set aside to cool slightly.

 -

-When cooled, cut them half and remove the pips.
-Put in a food processor or blender with the Grand Marnier and blitz for 10 seconds.
+Once cooled, cut the oranges in half and remove the pips.
+Transfer to a food processor or blender, add the Grand Marnier, and blend for about 10 seconds until smooth.

 -